 If you are over 18, the National Careers Service website provides information, advice and guidance on learning, training and work.
 Support includes finding jobs to suit your skills, writing a CV and interview techniques.
 Talk to your Work Coach or visit the National Careers website alternatively contact them direct on 0800 100 900.

 Several libraries across Worcestershire also run weekly Job Clubs to help unemployed people back into work or those wishing to change jobs.
-Due to social distancing restrictions, the Job Clubs are currently suspended however check out the Worcestershire County Council’s Job Clubs website for on-line help and advice and when the Job Clubs will start again.
+Check out the Worcestershire County Council’s Job Clubs website for online help and advice and Job Club dates, times and locations.

 Birmingham and Solihull